 A little jaundice is normal

-Bilirubin levels usually peak around the third to fifth day and then gradually fall and most newborn jaundice doesn’t need treatment.1 After about two weeks after birth, less bilirubin is produced and jaundice often disappears naturally at this point.2.
+Bilirubin levels usually peak around the third to fifth day and then gradually fall and most newborn jaundice doesn’t need treatment.

 Protective effects